coldbox-modules/cbsecurity/readme.md

 This module will enhance your ColdBox applications by providing out-of-the-box security in the form of:

-- A security rule engine for incoming requests
+- A security rule engine for incoming requests allowing both authentication and authorization checks
 - Annotation-driven security for handlers and actions
-- JWT (JSON Web Tokens) generator, decoder, and authentication services
+- JWT (JSON Web Tokens) generator, decoder, rotation, invalidation and authentication services
+- JWT Token Storage in a cache or database
-- Refresh and Access tokens
+- Refresh and access tokens
+- Ip Blocking, Host Blocking, and much more
+- CSRF protection
+- Security Headers for protection against ip spoofing, host spoofing, click jacking, ssl attacks, hsts, and much more
-- Pluggable with any Authentication service or can leverage [cbauth](https://github.com/elpete/cbauth) by default
+- Pluggable with any Authentication service or can leverage [cbauth](https://github.com/coldbox-modules/cbauth) by default
-- Capability to distinguish between invalid authentication and authorization and determine the process's outcome.
+- Capability to distinguish between invalid authentication and authorization and determine the process's outcome
 - Ability to load/unload security rules from contributing modules.
-So you can create a nice HMVC hierarchy of security.
+So you can create a nice HMVC hierarchy of security
 - Ability for each module to define its own `validator`

 Welcome to SecureLand!